Southern African Large Telescope

 SALT Ast Ops

 David Buckley (Ast Ops Manager)

-This document is designed to provide information to potential SALT proposers that will assist in making their Phase 1 & 2 proposals for 2013 Semester 2 (1 November 2013 - 31 April 2014).
+This document is designed to provide information to potential SALT proposers that will assist in making their Phase 1 & 2 proposals for 2012 Semester 1 (1 May - 31 Oct 2012).
 It incorporates the latest experiences from SALT Astronomy Operations regarding telescope and instrument performance.
 The instrument simulator tools have also been updated to reflect the current situation.
-At the time of this call RSS has not completed full commissioning (e.g. polarimetry and some F-P modes are still outstanding), so only certain modes are offered with the relevant details in the document.
+At the time of this call RSS has not completed full commissioning (e.g. MOS, polarimetry and some F-P modes are still outstanding), so only certain modes are offered and some are still shared risk.
 The document also includes proposal policies and related information.
 The SALT website should be consulted from time to time for further updates.
-The Phase 1 proposal deadline is 1 August 2013 at 16:00 UT.
-The Phase 2 proposal deadline is 18 October 2013.
+The Phase 1 proposal deadline is 24 February 2012 at 16:00 UT.

 Table of Contents

 2. Essential Concepts to Understand With SALT Observations

 2.3 Observing Blocks

 2.4 PIPT, the Web Manager and Simulator Tools

 3.1 The Procedure After Proposal Submission

 3.2.2 Definition of Seeing